-While the weighted HFCS sample enables unbiased population estimates, it also increases the variance of the population estimates, which makes them less precise.12 According to the unequal weighting effect (UWE) statistic developed by Kish (1995), the variance of HFCS population estimates may be increased by a maximum of 14.4% ($UWE = 1 + coefficient of variation^2 = 1.144$) as a result of weighting.
-The adapted sample design made it possible to further improve this value compared to the first and second wave.
-Therefore, it is not necessary to apply weight trimming methods.
+While the weighted HFCS sample enables unbiased population estimates, it also increases the variance of the population estimates, which makes them less precise.
+12 According to the unequal weighting effect (UWE) statistic developed by Kish (1995), the variance of HFCS population estimates may be increased by a maximum of 32.9% (UWE = 1 + coefficient of variation2 =

+1.329) as a result of weighting.
+The increased unit-nonresponse caused to worsen this value compared to the previous waves (see also Box 5 and chapter 10.7).
+However, it is still not necessary to apply weight trimming methods.
 Furthermore, a small increase in variance is acceptable in return for a significant reduction in the bias if it helps to avoid distorted results being classified as significant too often.